Haaland draws a blank as Dortmund crash at Augsburg - RFI

 "We almost completely dominated the game, we started well, but we weren't precise enough and were too hasty in our play.

+Television cameras also caught Kabak spitting at defender Ludwig Augustinsson after a tackle just before the break, which the referee missed.

+"I didn't notice it at the time," said Augustinsson after watching a post-match replay, "but it has nothing to do with football or fair play".

-RB Leipzig were held to a 1-1 draw at Baver Leverkusen as Emil Forsberg's superb opening goal for the Champions League semi-finalists was cancelled out by an equally impressive long-range effort from Leverkusen's Kerem Demirbay.
+Earlier RB Leipzig were held to a 1-1 draw at Bayer Leverkusen as Emil Forsberg's superb opening goal for the Champions League semi-finalists was cancelled out by a long-range effort from Leverkusen's Kerem Demirbay.

 Leverkusen's new signing Patrik Schick, who spent last season on loan at Leipzig, curled in a superb shot from 16 metres out but his stunning strike was ruled offside with 23 minutes left.